bistro-its-berkeley/BISTRO_Dashboard/README.rst

     :target: https://pypi.python.org/pypi/Dashboard_Uber_Prize
     :alt: Latest PyPI version

-Visualizations of Uber Prize Leaders for Judging
+Visualizations of Uber Prize Results

 Usage
 -----
 Type:
 ::
-	python Dashboard_Uber_Prize/app.py
+	bokeh serve --show Dashboard_Uber_Prize/

-Then go to: `http://127.0.0.1:8050/`_ in your browser.
+Your browser will then open to: `http://localhost:5006/Dashboard_Uber_Prize`.

-Using the dropdown menus, choose the two contestants that you want to compare.
+Using the dropdown menus, choose the two runs that you want to compare.

 Installation
 ------------